YassineDabbous/downsize/README.md

 | image |  <a href="https://raw.githubusercontent.com/YassineDabbous/downsize/refs/heads/main/example/test.png"><img src="https://raw.githubusercontent.com/YassineDabbous/downsize/refs/heads/main/example/compressed.png" align="left" height="100" width="100"></a> | <a href="https://raw.githubusercontent.com/YassineDabbous/downsize/refs/heads/main/example/compressed.png"><img src="https://raw.githubusercontent.com/YassineDabbous/downsize/refs/heads/main/example/compressed.png" align="left" height="100" width="100"></a> |

-**Downsize** is a pure Dart package designed for image compression across multiple formats, including JPG, PNG, GIF, BMP, TIFF, TGA, PVR, and ICO.
-It efficiently reduces file sizes while maintaining quality and dynamically resizes large images, making it ideal for optimizing images in web or mobile applications.
+**Downsize** is a pure Dart package for image compression across multiple formats, such as JPG, PNG, GIF, BMP, TIFF, TGA, PVR, and ICO.
+It effectively reduces file sizes while maintaining image quality, featuring dynamic resizing and format-specific compression techniques.
+Whether you're optimizing images for web or mobile applications, Downsize is designed to be flexible and easy to use.

 This package is built on top of the **[image](https://pub.dev/packages/image)** Dart package, providing additional functionality for compression and resizing with an easy-to-use API.

 ## Features

 - Supports compression for a wide range of image formats: JPG, PNG, GIF, BMP, TIFF, TGA, PVR, ICO, and more.
-- Automatically resizes images based on predefined size thresholds.
+- Dynamically resizes images based on dimensions to prevent unnecessarily large files.
 - Customizable compression quality and target file size.
 - Specific compression techniques for different formats, such as reducing color depth for PNG files.
-- Fully integrates with Dart projects without requiring external dependencies beyond this package.
+- Built-in extensions for easy integration with Uint8List and File objects.

 ## Getting started